Fornication/Arkays-Commandment/README.md

 #### Preparations

 Let's get to the actual installation.
-Grab the release of Among Sovngarde's Stars from available through the Discord server in #links.
+Grab the latest release of A Khat's Life that is available in the releases tab.

 Download the release to a _working folder_.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
-It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.
+It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack` or `C:/Games/Wabbajack`.

 Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.